Brew Detroit

-Brew Detroit is a contract brewery operating in Detroit, Michigan.
-The company also produces small-batch craft beers.
+Brew Detroit was a contract brewery operating in Detroit, Michigan.
+The company also produced small-batch craft beers.

 History

 A small group of Michigan investors formed Brew Detroit in September 2012.
 Their goal was to create a contract brewing company that provides larger capacity production services to a multitude of emerging Michigan beer brands.
 The venture started with $8 million of private capital, which allowed the company to build a facility in Detroit's historic Corktown district.

 As part of its commitment to investing in Detroit, the venture donated 2% of its equity ownership to the New Common School Foundation which raises scholarship funds for the city's Cornerstone Schools.

 Brew Detroit launched brewing and packaging operations at its Corktown facility in early 2014.
 It later opened a tasting room and retail shop in November 2015.
 Its initial brewing customers included four Michigan brands: Atwater Brewery, BADASS American Lager, Motor City Brewing Works, and Big Red Beverages.

-Stroh's was added to its brewing clientele in 2016 when it obtained approval to brew a Bohemian-style pilsner based upon Stroh's original formula.
+Stroh's was added to its brewing clientele in 2016 when it obtained approval to brew a Bohemian-style pilsner based on Stroh's original formula.